 2. You or your sequencing core can demultiplex your BCL data using the

 cellranger mkfastq or

-bcl2fastq to mask the extra bases from ever appearing in your FASTQ files, which will save some disk space, especially for Read 1 where the extra sequence would be ignored anyway.
+bcl2fastq to mask the extra bases from ever appearing in your FASTQ files, which will save some disk space.

-3. Alternatively, if you are unwilling or unable to demultiplex again, yet you want to save as much disk space as possible, you could use a third party tool to trim your FASTQs directly.
+3. Alternatively, if you are unable to demultiplex again, yet you want to save as much disk space as possible, you could use a third-party tool to trim your FASTQs directly.